JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 To add types to it, use the `add()` method, which can take either another `PhpType` or a `string`.

 To check that a type is Complete use the `isComplete()` method.

+To resolve the Incomplete type, use the `global()` method.

+### How to get PhpType from PSI?

+In PhpStorm, PSI elements with types implement the `com.jetbrains.php.lang.psi.elements.PhpTypedElement` interface.
+To get the type of element, use the `getType()` method.

 ## `PhpTypeProvider4` Implementation